ysaravanan/hassio-addons/hassio-hotspot/README.md

 # hassio-hotspot (previously hassio-hostapd-extended)
-Enables an access point using USB Wifi dongle for your IoT devies on Home Assistant (with embedded DHCP server).
-This is mostly usefull if you want to have a different network infrastructure for your IoT devices, and can not do it with the RPi onboard Wifi, due to stabilities issue.
+Enables an access point using USB WiFi dongle (or onboard) for your IoT devies on Home Assistant (with embedded DHCP server).
+USB WiFi is mostly useful if you want to have a different network infrastructure for your IoT devices, and the RPI onboard WiFi is not available or is unstable.

-It allows creating an access point **with optional a DHCP server**, to your IoT devices using extenral USB Wifi dongles, **Ralink, Atheros and others**.
+It allows creating an access point **with optional a DHCP server**, to your IoT devices using external USB WiFi dongles, **Ralink, Atheros and others**.
 It began a fork of the hostapd addon, that I renamed, given that it now does more than that: it adds DHCP server with selectable internet access to the devices on the hotspot.
-It also adds supports to external USB dongles in order to enable a stable access points, known that the onboard Broadcomm Wifi on the RPi has unstable operation and does not provide the reliability required.
+It also adds supports to external USB dongles in order to enable a stable access points, known that the onboard Broadcomm WiFi on the RPI has unstable operation and does not provide the reliability required.

 ## Installation